The Ultimate Guide to SEO Tracking for Agency Success

 • Anchor text distribution

-SEMrush integration for backlink analysis
+Semrush integration for backlink analysis

 7. Domain AuthorityOverall site SEO health• Long-term DA/DR trends